-If you were asked to list the top three electric vehicle (EV) manufacturers, Tesla would most likely come to mind first Then coupled along with perhaps Chevrolet and Nissan after that.
+If you were asked to list the top three China electric vehicle (EV) manufacturers, Tesla would most likely come to mind.
+I mean first and then maybe BYD or coupled along with perhaps Chevrolet and Nissan after that.
 So two out of three of those being U.S. companies.

 Of these, Tesla is the only EV manufacturer, all-in on electrification.
 That’s while shunning all other power trains.
 With the Model 3, being produced at high volumes in partnership with Panasonic or with any other battery supply.
 That’s because Tesla is now producing about 5,600 vehicles per week.
 That was from Bloomberg News, recently reported.
 At this rate, as Triple Pundit Reports, the company can claim to have joined the ranks as a mass-market automaker.
 I mean they sell into Norway, China and other countries.
 Therefore “selling across global markets“.

 So America’s firm foothold in EV production should bode well for the future.
 However, an article published in Forbes indicates that the United States is in fact already losing the manufacturing battle.
 Yes when it comes to electric cars.
 China seems to be dominating.
 China alone being accountable for 40 percent of the global production of electric vehicles.
 That’s as compared with 20 percent made by U.S.-based companies.

 Yet again, China is surpassing the U.S. in manufacturing—this time with EVs.

 The author of the Forbes article, Paul Bledsoe, a partner of an energy and climate change consultancy, warns that EV manufacturing in the U.S. is in danger of going the same way as solar panel manufacturing—which has declined substantially in recent years.

 Once an important new and burgeoning industry in America, U.S. solar panel manufacturers have lost ground, also to China.